 Painting the Walls and Stone of the Sigmarite Mausoleum

-- Karak Stone
+- Citadel Colour Karak Stone

-- Athonian Camoshade
+- Citadel Shade Athonian Camoshade

-- Agrax Earthshade
+- Citadel Shade Agrax Earthshade

-Start with a medium to heavy drybrush of Karak Stone.
-You’ll want to drybrush this randomly with heavy and lighter pressures to give variety in color intensity on the walls.
+Start with a medium to heavy dry-brush of Karak Stone.
+You’ll want to dry-brush this randomly with heavy and lighter pressures to give variety in color intensity on the walls.

 For shading, alternate shading different sections of the walls with Agrax Earthshade and Athonian Camoshade.
 You’ll want to blend the shade colors using different color intensities for varying effects on the stones.

-To bring the color of the stones and walls back up, drybrush back over with Karak Stone and Dust Bowl.
-The next step is to also drybrush using brighter Skeleton Legion from Two Thin Coats.
+To bring the color of the stones and walls back up, dry-brush back over with Karak Stone and Dust Bowl.
+The next step is to also dry-brush using brighter Skeleton Legion from Two Thin Coats.
 Screaming Skull might work as a Citadel equivalent.
 Use this color sparingly, hitting your topmost textures and edges.

 An optional step is to stipple a very light amount of Corvus Black toward the bottom of walls and stones to dirty them up and transition them from areas of the bases where stone directly contacts earth.